piclas-framework/piclas/doc/developerguide/040_reggie.md

 rm hdf5-1.10.5.tar.bz2
 ```

+otherwise a module environment can be installed at this point, see
+`~/Flexi/piclas/tools/Setup_ModuleEnv/README.txt`, which is explained in detail in Chapter \ref{chap:tools} under Section \ref{sec:tools_module_env}.

 When no module environment is to be used on the server, the following commands must be places in the
 *.gitlab-ci.yml* file: